michelesvn/PreprocessingTechniques/README.md

 # PreprocessingTechniques

-PreprocessingTechniques is a **MATLAB-based toolkit** that provides a comprehensive set of functions and methods for preparing datasets before model training.
-Its goal is to streamline data cleaning, normalization, outlier handling, feature selection, and dimensionality reduction, enabling users to focus on building robust machine learning models.
+PreprocessingTechniques is a **MATLAB-based toolkit** designed to provide a comprehensive suite of functions and methodologies for data **preprocessing**.
+It facilitates the preparation of datasets prior to model training by streamlining key preprocessing tasks, including data cleaning, normalization, outlier management, feature selection, and dimensionality reduction.

 ## Project Structure